Naman1997/blog.cyberloki.dev/content/posts/I-heard-you-like-wifi.md

 +++
 authors = ["Naman Arora"]
-title = "My Linux Beginnings"
-date = "2024-08-30"
+title = "The salvaged wifi chip" date = "2024-08-30"
-description = "Beginning of my linux experience" tags = [
+description = "TIL: You can actually use laptop wifi chips on ATX motherboards" tags = [
     "Hardware",
 ]